luismr/luismr/README.md

 👀 I’m interested in Java, Python, PHP, TypeScript, JavaScript.

-🌱 I’m currently learning BDD automation creating a framework to play any Gherkin feature file in Python.
+🌱 I’m currently learning AI possibilities coding in Python and using OpenAI, Llama, and DeepSeek 👀.

 💞️ I’m looking to collaborate on Java, Architecture, Spring support for new developers.